rombrew/phobia/doc/PortingGuide.md

 The current (iA, iB) is measured in phases A and B using a shunt and amplifier.
 The measurement is distorted for some time after switching the half-bridge.
+Note that we use in-line current measurement.
+To use low-side measurement you need to adapt the software.

 	                   // Current measurement //
 	  >-----+